 - Do you want to work for a top consulting firm?
 An alternative perspective.

 What Makes a Top Consulting Firm?

 Selecting the ideal consulting firm is like choosing the right college.
 It’s a highly personalized decision that depends on your career aspirations and priorities.
 By taking a thoughtful approach, you can optimize your chances of finding the best fit.

 Using Vault’s annual survey as a starting point, we offer insight into why each of the top 10 consulting firms ranked high.

 However, there are some limitations to the survey.
 The ranking heavily favors well-known firms with strong branding, college campus presence, and high-profile projects.
 The survey only gathers input from current consultants at top firms.
-Work-life balance is rated solely for their own firm, while prestige and other external factors are only rated for competitor firms, not their own.
+Work-life balance is rated solely for the consultants’ own firm, while prestige and other external factors are only rated for competitor firms, not their own.

 Let’s look at the important differentiators to determine the top consulting firms.
 The final ranking is based on the evaluation of these factors and their assigned weight based on importance: